sonicretro/chaotix/README.md

 Also, while it may seem there's no checksum check, that's because it's handled by the 32X master SH-2 boot ROM, so keep that in mind.

 Hopefully someone finds use in it and perhaps even continue where I left off.
-You can also find the old disassembly by andlabs in the "_old" folder.
+You can also find the old disassembly by andlabs in the "old" folder.

 Devon
 July 27, 2025